Adhara-Tech/zkevm-node/test/scripts/example/readme.md

 ## Introduction

-The LxLy bridge is a central component to the AggLayer which offers multi-chain interoperability.

-The LxLy bridge currently works with the Polygon zkEVM as the L2 and the Ethereum network as L1.

-The LxLy bridge is an interoperability solution aimed at enabling cross-chain communication among networks.
-It facilitates interaction between two L2 chains or between an L2 chain and Ethereum as the L1.
+The zkEVM bridge is an interoperability solution enabling cross-chain communication between a layer 2 (L2) chain and layer 1 (L1) Ethereum chain or between two L2 chains.

-The zkEVM bridge’s architecture consists mainly of three (3) smart contracts:
+The bridge’s architecture consists of three main smart contract components:

-- The bridge contract (PolygonZkEVMBridge.sol), which handles transfer of assets and messages between networks.
+1. The bridge contract (PolygonZkEVMBridge.sol), which handles the transfer of assets and messages between networks.
-- The global exit root manager contract (PolygonZkEVMGlobalExitRoot.sol), which facilitates synchronization of state-info between the L2 and the L1.
+2. The global exit root manager contract (PolygonZkEVMGlobalExitRoot.sol), which facilitates synchronization of state-info between L2 and the L1.
-- The Polygon zkEVM consensus contract (PolygonZkEVMEtrog.sol), which handles the sequencing and verification of transactions in the form of batches.
+3. The Polygon zkEVM consensus contract (PolygonZkEVMEtrog.sol), which handles the sequencing and verification of batched transactions.

 ### Global exit trees

-Critical to the design of the LxLy bridge are exit trees and the global exit tree.

 Each chain has a Merkle tree called an exit tree, to which a leaf containing data of each asset-transfer is appended.
 Since such a leaf records data of the asset exiting the chain, it is called an Exit Leaf.